This Code of Ethics and Business Conduct applies to all Employees.

 It is almost always a conflict of interest for an Employee to be a director of, obtain loans or guarantees of personal obligations from, work simultaneously for, provide services to or have a personal or family financial interest (ownership or otherwise) in a competitor, customer or supplier.
 Employees are not permitted to work for a consultant or Board member.
 The best policy is for Employees to avoid any direct or indirect business connection with Magellan’s customers, suppliers or competitors, except on behalf of Magellan.
 This guideline does not prohibit arms-length transactions with banks, brokerage firms or other financial institutions.

-No Employee should serve on a board of directors or trustees or on a committee of any entity (whether for profit or not) whose interests reasonably would be expected to conflict with those of Magellan’s.
+No Employee should serve on a board of directors or trustees or on a committee of any entity (whether for profit or not) whose interests reasonably would be expected to conflict with those of Magellan’s without the prior written consent of the Governance Committee of the Board of Directors.

-Conflicts of interest are prohibited as a matter of Company policy, unless waived by the Board.
+Conflicts of interest are prohibited as a matter of Company policy, unless waived as described under WAIVERS AND INTERPRETATION OF THE CODE.

 COMPETITION AND FAIR DEALING